ChrisKlug/web-dev-workshop/labs/lab8/lab8.md

 }
 ```

-__Note:__ This will make a lot more sense in a second...
+__Note:__ This will make a lot more sense in a second.

 In the database setup, you need to add a product to return in the API.
-A task that is easily solved by using the `AddProduct` extension method you created in the previous lab.
+This task is easily solved by using the `AddProduct` extension method you created in the previous lab.

 However, you also need to store the returned id so that you can access it from the `test` func.
-This is why you need to use a block bodied function, as this allows you to define variables outside of the call to `TestHelper.ExecuteTest()`
+This is why you need to use a block-bodied function, as this allows you to define variables outside of the call to `TestHelper.ExecuteTest()`.

 ```csharp
 var productId = 0;